olgapombo/olgapombo.github.io/teaching_doctoral_program.md

 ### Master

-* Master Program in **Informatics, Engineering and Computation**, of the Faculdade de Engenharia, Universidade do Porto (2020)
+* Master Program in **Informatics, Engineering and Computation**, Faculdade de Engenharia, Universidade do Porto (2020)
 * Master Program in **Bioethics**, Faculty of Medicine, University of Lisbon (2006; 2007; 2009, 2012, 2014).
 * Master Program on **Victimization of children and adolescents**, Faculty of Medicine, University of Lisbon (2007).
 * Master and PhD Program on **Developmental Psychology**, Faculty of Psychology, University of Lisbon (2003-2004).